 Saw palmetto benefits have been known for a long time.
-The saw palmetto plant was used for medicine by the Native Americans of the Southeastern U.S., and in the early 20th century, men used the berries to treat urinary tract problems and increase sperm production — in addition to maintaining prostate health.
+In fact, the saw palmetto plant was used for medicine by the Native Americans of the Southeastern U.S., and in the early 20th century, men used the berries to treat urinary tract problems and increase sperm production — in addition to maintaining prostate health.

-Today, saw palmetto supplements are one of the most commonly consumed supplements by men with prostate cancer and benign prostatic hyperplasia (BPH) thanks to the numerous saw palmetto benefits.
-In fact, in 2011, over $18 million in saw palmetto was sold in the U.S., ranking it third among herbal dietary supplements.
+Today, saw palmetto supplements are some of the most commonly consumed supplements by men with prostate cancer and benign prostatic hyperplasia (BPH) thanks to the numerous saw palmetto benefits.
+In fact, by 2032, over $309 million in saw palmetto supplements is expected to be sold in the U.S., says Persistence Market Research.

 What Is Saw Palmetto?

 Saw palmetto extract is taken from the deep purple berries of the saw palmetto fan palm, which is known as Serenoa repens.
 It grows as a tree or shrub and has lush, green leaves that fan out from its thorn stem.

 It can reach heights of 10 feet in warm climates, with leaf clusters that can reach two feet or more.